ocelot-engineering/covid-imperial-next/README.md

 To run the app locally I suggest opening in the devcontainer then running the commands below.

 If not running in a devcontainer you will likely have to run `scripts/install-dependencies.sh` to install dependencies via [NPM](https://www.npmjs.com/).

+This will be a bit slow on first load, but then things will be cached and it will run a lot smoother.

 ### Dev Version